adloky/smalls/english/all-dorothys-adventures-in-oz.md

 They were soon among the pretty hills and valleys again, the road was hard and smooth.
 Soon they saw another village.
 The place seemed even larger than Rigmarole Town, but was not so attractive in appearance.

-"This must be **Flutterbudget**1 Center," declared the Wizard.
+"This must be **Flutterbudget** (Нытик) Center," declared the Wizard.

 "What are the Flutterbudgets like?" inquired Dorothy.

 "I do not know, my dear.
 But I’ve heard that whenever one of the people becomes a Flutterbudget he is sent to this place to live.
 Flutterbudget Center and Rigmarole Town are called 'the Defensive Settlements of Oz.'"

 The village they now approached was not built in a valley, but on top of a hill, and the road was like a corkscrew.

-1 **Flutterbudget** — Нытик

 "Look out!" screamed a voice.
-"Look out, or you’ll **run over**1 my child!"
+"Look out, or you’ll **run over** (задавить) my child!"

 They saw a woman upon the sidewalk.
 She was nervously wringing her hands.